 the voice of Mother Nature.

 "The quiet of these birds was eerie and disturbing, not because I believed they were gathering to peck me to pieces in an homage to the Hitchcock film, but because this sounded too much like the brief but deep stillness that often settles upon the natural world in the wake of sudden violence.
 When a coyote catches a rabbit and snaps its spine or when a fox bites into a mouse and shakes it to death, the dying cry of the prey, even if nearly inaudible, brings a hush to the immediate area.
 Though mother nature is beautiful, generous and comforting, she is also bloodthirsty.
 The never-ending holocaust over which she presides is one aspect of her that isn't photographed for wall calendars or dwelt upon at loving length in Sierra Club publications.
-Every field in her domain is a killing field, so in the immediate wake of violence, her multitudinous children often fall silent, either because they have an instinctive reverence for the natural law under which they exist--or because they are reminded of the old girl's murderous personality and hope to avoid being the next object of her attention." -Christopher Snow (Dean Koontz, Seize the Night)
+Every field in her domain is a killing field, so in the immediate wake of violence, her multitudinous children often fall silent, either because they have an instinctive reverence for the natural law under which they exist--or because they are reminded of the old girl's murderous personality and hope to avoid being the next object of her attention." -Christopher Snow (Dean Koontz, Seize the Night)justin.

 0 Comments: